St John Ambulance Australia: Event Health Services

-Ophthalmic branch
+Ophthalmic services

 St John Ambulance in Australia raises funds and recruits staff for the St John Ophthalmic Eye Hospital in Jerusalem.
 Funds are raised through public donations, and income received from conducting first aid courses and selling first aid kits and merchandise.

+St John Queensland also owns and operates the St John Eye Van, a mobile ophthalmic truck which provides eye care to rural and remote Queensland communities, particularly Aboriginal communities.
+Services available on-board the truck include eye health checks, glasses and prosthesis dispensing, and some minor ophthalmic procedures.

+First aid training

+St John is the largest first aid training organisation in Australia.
+Apart from its flagship Provide First Aid (a workplace first aid course), St John also offer instruction in topics such as Advanced Resuscitation, Advanced First Aid, pain management, remote first aid, live low-voltage rescue, occupational first aid, as well as Adult Teaching and Assessment.
+The national SJAA office is accredited to provide these courses, which are then delivered in partnership by local St John training teams.

-Community care
+Community care and transport

 St John Community Care conducts programs that are specific to each state.
 These activities range from assisting disadvantaged youth, to providing voluntary transport and support programs for the frail and elderly.

-Ambulance service
+Emergency ambulance services

 Western Australia

 In Western Australia St John Ambulance provides the ambulance service.
 This service is provided through a combination of paid and volunteer staff.
 Paid ambulance officers and paramedics are used in the metropolitan areas and larger regional centres.
 Volunteer ambulance officers are used in regional areas and some outer metropolitan areas.

 Northern Territory

 In the Northern Territory St John Ambulance provides the ambulance service.
 This service is provided through a combination of paid and volunteer staff.
 Paid ambulance officers and paramedics are used in the metropolitan areas and larger regional centres.
 Volunteer ambulance officers are used in regional areas.
 Aeromedical role is offered by CareFlight operating an AW 139 out of Darwin.